archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 When the three Dataverse sample transfers (*SampleTransfers/Dataverse/AStudyOfMyAfternoonDrinks*, *SampleTransfers/Dataverse/NDSAStaffingReport*, *SampleTransfers/Dataverse/XRayScansOfPolyodonSpathula*) are processed using the Dataverse transfer type AND Archivematica is not set to delete packages after extraction
 - [ ] Microservice: parse external files succeeds AND
-- [ ] Dataverse metadata is parsed into the METS, e.g. DDI information for author and institution AND
+- [ ] Dataverse metadata is parsed into the METS, e.g. DDI information for title and author AND
 - [ ] All standard AIP structure and METS structure criteria apply

 ## 2 - Transfer Variants